Barry Sanders Rookie Cards: The Ultimate Collector’s Guide

 And Pro Set also gave a very nice breakdown of his magnificent collegiate career as well.

-1989 Pro Set #494 Barry Sanders Football Card Reverse Side With Stats And Biography
+1989 Pro Set #494 Barry Sanders Rookie Card Reverse Side With Stats and Biography

 Barry Sanders' Legacy